ApeWorX/ape/docs/userguides/scripts.md

 ```

 You can also execute scripts in subdirectories.
-Ror example assuming we name the script `hello/helloworld.py`.
+For example, assuming we have script `<project>/scripts/hello/helloworld.py`, we would execute it by running:
 To execute that script, run the following:

 ```bash